null

 Biometric safes, for instance, can offer higher security than traditional safes because they don't require a key that can be lost or a combination that can be forgotten.

-These safes integrate biometric fingerprint scanners that allow for quick access to the safe’s contents, making them a preferred option for many homeowners.
+These safes integrate biometric fingerprint scanners that allow for quick access to the safe’s contents, be it cash, important documents or other valuables, making them a preferred option for many homeowners.

 Prioritize Fireproof Features